Mazda RX-7: Second generation (FC)

-In Japan, a limited edition of the FC called Infini was available with production limited to only 600 cars for each year.
-Some special noted features for all Infini series are: infini logo on the rear, upgraded suspension, upgraded ECU, higher power output of the engine, lightened weight, 15-inch BBS aluminum alloy wheels, Infini logo steering wheel, aero bumper kits, bronze colored window glass, floor bar on the passenger side, aluminum bonnet with scoop, flare, and holder.
-The car was thought as the pinnacle of the RX-7 series (until the introduction of the FD).
+In Japan, a limited edition second-generation Infini RX-7 was available with production limited to only 600 cars for each year.
+Some special noted features for all Infini series are: infinity badge on the rear, upgraded suspension, upgraded ECU, higher power output of the engine, reduced weight, 15-inch BBS aluminium alloy wheels, ɛ̃fini logo steering wheel, aero bumper kits, bronze-coloured window glass, floor bar on the passenger side, aluminium bonnet with scoop, and front strut bar.
+The car was thought as the pinnacle of the RX-7 series (until the introduction of the third generation RX-7).
 The Infini IV came with other special items such as black bucket seats, 16-inch BBS wheels, Knee pads, and all the other items mentioned before.
-There are differing years for the Infini, which denoted the series.
+There are differing years for the ɛ̃fini, which denoted the series.
 Series I was introduced in 1987, Series II was introduced in 1988, Series III was introduced in 1989, and Series IV was introduced in 1990.
-Series I and II came in White or Black exterior colours, Series III came in Shade Green only, and Series IV came in Shade Green or Noble Green exterior colours.
+Series I and II came in White or Black exterior colour, Series III came in Shade Green only, and Series IV came in Shade Green or Noble Green exterior colours.
 There are only minor differences between the Series models, the biggest change which was from the Series I and II being an S4 and the Series III and IV being an S5.

-The Turbo II model uses a turbocharger with a twin scroll design.
-The smaller primary chamber is engineered to cancel the turbo lag at low engine speeds.
-At higher revolutions, the secondary chamber is opened, pumping out 33 percent more power than the naturally aspirated counterpart.
-The Turbo II also has an air-to-air intercooler which has a dedicated intake on the hood.
-The intake is slightly offset toward the left side of the hood.
+The Turbo II model uses a turbocharger with a twin-scroll design, initially pumping out 25 percent more power than its naturally aspirated counterpart.
+The Turbo II also has an air-to-air intercooler which has a dedicated intake on the bonnet.
+The intake is slightly offset toward the left side of the bonnet.
 In the Japanese market, only the turbocharged engine was available; the naturally-aspirated version was only available for select export markets.
-This can be attributed to insurance companies in many Western nations penalising turbocharged cars (thus restricting potential sales).
+This can be attributed to insurance companies in many Western nations penalizing turbocharged cars (thus restricting potential sales).
 The Japanese market car produces 185 PS in the original version; this engine was upgraded to 205 PS in April 1989 as part of the Series 5 facelift.
-The limited edition, two-seater Infini model received a 215 PS version beginning in June 1990, thanks to an upgraded exhaust system and high-octane fuel.
+The limited edition, two-seater ɛ̃fini model received a 215 PS version beginning in June 1990, thanks to an upgraded exhaust system and high-octane fuel.

-Australian Motors Mazda introduced a limited run of 250 'Sports' model Series 4 RX-7s; each with no power steering, power windows or rear wiper as an attempt to reduce the weight of the car.